hust-linyi/MedISeg/README.md

 </div>

 ## Citation
-🌻 If you use this toolbox or benchmark in your research, please cite [MedISeg](https://arxiv.org/abs/2209.10307):
+🌻 If you use this toolbox or benchmark in your research, please cite:
 ```
 @article{zhangmediseg2022,
   title={Deep Learning for Medical Image Segmentation: Tricks, Challenges and Future Directions},